All posts

 The most important question is: what are you actually trying to do?

 The gap that most of these apps don't fill well is: I'm here, at this event, right now — how do I meet interesting people without being weird about it?
 That's the specific problem FirstMove is built to solve.
+Our wider list of event networking app alternatives for 2025 covers the rest of the landscape.

 Try FirstMove